abuehl/docs/no-implicit-import.md

 This would break existing module *implementation* C++ code, but the alternatives are worse.

-Perhaps an additional short-hand could be introduced for convenience:
+Perhaps an additional short-hand syntax could be introduced for convenience:

 ```cpp
 // Translation unit #1c